AndreWohnsland/CocktailBerry/docs/addons.md

 ### Addon Base Structure

 An addon can currently execute code at init, cleanup, start or end of a cocktail.
+In addition, you can provide logic to build up your own GUI, if it is necessary.
+The file needs the Addon class, please also inherit from the Interface, so you get information about all functions.
-A more detailed description can be found at the plus icons in the code here.
+A more detailed description can be found at the plus icons in the code below.
 Even if not all functions must be present within the file, it is best practice to define all.
 So it is explicitly clear, that some of the functions do not do anything by design.
 A basic structure could look like this: